Dustin Rhodes: Teaming with Booker T (2002–2003)

-Independent circuit (2003–2005)

-Following his release from WWE in December 2003, Runnels returned to the independent circuit while concurrently competing in his first stint with TNA.
-He first appeared for the Japanese promotion WORLD-1, as Dusty Rhodes Jr., working three dates in early April, all singles matches and all victories.
-In July, Runnels returned to the United States and appeared for Full Impact Pro, tag teaming with Barry Windham and defeating the Cuban Assassin and Ryze.

-Runnels did not appear on the independent circuit for the rest of 2004 and much of 2005, until the first WrestleReunion, teaming with his father and Mike Graham against Abdullah the Butcher, Kevin Sullivan, and CM Punk.
-After his departure from TNA, he made a few appearances with Dusty for CCW against Phi Delta Slam.
-Runnels also competed on the Tribute to Starrcade show on November 19 in a match against Terry Funk, which ended in a No-Contest.

 Total Nonstop Action Wrestling (2004–2005)

 On February 4, 2004, he debuted in Total Nonstop Action Wrestling (TNA) as "The Lone Star" Dustin Rhodes, unsuccessfully challenging Jeff Jarrett for the NWA World Heavyweight Championship.
 On February 18, Runnels and El Leon defeated Kevin Northcutt and Legend in a tag team bout.
 In December 2004, he returned to TNA, once again wrestling as Dustin Rhodes. on the January 7, 2005, episode of Impact, Rhodes and Jeff Hardy defeated Kash and Dallas.
 On the January 14 episode of Impact, Rhodes defeated Chris Candido.
 At Final Resolution, Rhodes defeated Kid Kash. on the February 11 episode of Impact Wrestling, Rhodes and America's Most Wanted defeated Kid Kash, Dallas and Raven in a six-man tag team match. at Against All Odds, Rhodes lost to Raven but got payback at Destination X when he defeated Raven in a bullrope match.
 He then entered a feud with Bobby Roode and at Lockdown, Rhodes defeated Roode in a 2 out of 3 falls Prince of Darkness cage match.
 His TNA contract expired in April 2005 and he chose not to renew it, leaving TNA.